-- Generous FiTs offered by retailers. - Residents hedging against future electricity price increases. - Residents hedging against future demand increases such as electrification of appliances and vehicles. - Increasing environmental awareness and consumers wishing to contribute to the grid. - Economies of scale offered by installers for larger systems. - Continued improvement in the capture efficiency of PV panels.
+- Generous FiTs offered by retailers. - Residents hedging against future electricity price increases. - Residents hedging against future demand increases such as electrification of appliances and vehicles. - Increasing environmental awareness and consumers wishing to contribute to the grid. - Utilising battery systems to shift excess electricity. - Economies of scale offered by installers for larger systems. - Continued improvement in the capture efficiency of PV panels.

-It is expected that average system sizes will not continue to grow at the observed linear rate indefinitely.
-Residential system sizes will become constrained by available roof space, and most states have a restricted inverter capacity of 5 kWac for residential phase 1 systems, which limits residential PV systems to a capacity of about 6.6 kW.
+Average system sizes will not likely continue to grow at the observed linear rate.
+Residential system sizes will become constrained by available roof space, and most states have a restricted inverter capacity of 5 kW{ac} for residential phase 1 systems, which limits residential PV systems to a capacity of about 6.6 kW.
 This restriction combined with limited roof space, is expected to eventually curtail the average system size for residential properties.
-Power curves have been fitted in each SA3 region to reflect this assumed reduction in growth rate.
+Power curves have been fitted in each SA3 region to reflect this assumed reduction in growth in system size to level at around 7.5 to 9.5 kW.